 Releases can also be set when the muting input is active, but they are not muted, i.e. they can also be reset again during muting.

 Rising edge (low to high) at the input Activate muting, hold release.
-Deactivate muting, release dependent on evaluation of the sensor inputs.
+Falling edge (high to low) at the input Deactivate muting, release dependent on evalu- ation of the sensor inputs.

 The input is not debounced.